darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 - A scene-linear, physiological, framework, that mostly focuses on the response of the retina cone cells, using color spaces such as CIE XYZ 1931 or CIE LMS 2006,
 - A perceptual, psychological, framework that stacks the brain's corrections on top of the retina signal, using color spaces such as CIE Lab 1976, CIE Luv 1976, CIE CAM 2016 and JzAzBz (2017).

-These two frameworks provide us with metrics and dimensions to analyze color and allow us to change some of its properties while preserving others unchanged.
+These two frameworks provide us with metrics and dimensions to analyze color and allow us to change some of its properties while preserving others.

 The following 7 dimensions of color are used by darktable: